Safeguarding Policy

 The Data Protection Act 2018 does not prevent, or limit, the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children.

-Information about safeguarding is readily available and visible in the school e.g. posters, DSL details and other relevant staff e.g. Anti-Bullying Champion, Online Safety Champion, Pastoral Care Worker, KCSIE BCP leaflet in the entrance area, school web site safeguarding page which is up-dated twice a term and has information on a wide range of safeguarding themes.
+Information about safeguarding is readily available and visible in the school e.g. posters, DSL details and other relevant staff e.g. Anti-Bullying Champion, Online Safety Champion, Pastoral Care Worker, KCSiE BCP leaflet in the entrance area, school web site safeguarding page which is up-dated twice a term and has information on a wide range of safeguarding themes.

 Domestic Abuse